xmas-ar/xNMS/docs/source/automation/servicetypes/netmiko_commands.md

 ![Netmiko Validation Service](../../_static/automation/service_types/netmiko_commands.png)

-Each command is sent to the device and the output is saved as the service result.  eNMS collects output from each command until either the prompt or the `expect string` is matched in the output, or until the `timeout` has elapsed.
+Each command is sent to the device and the output is saved as the service result.  xNMS collects output from each command until either the prompt or the `expect string` is matched in the output, or until the `timeout` has elapsed.